GLOBAL MARKETS-Stocks fall after touching six-week high, dollar weaker after U.S. data

 The euro slipped in choppy trading after data showed euro zone business activity also unexpectedly contracted this month, with companies continuing to report rising costs as inflation bites, hitting consumer demand and weighing on the outlook, a survey showed.

-After touching a 20-year high last week, the dollar was on track for its biggest weekly percentage decline in 5-1/2 months.
+After touching a 20-year high last week, the dollar was on track for its biggest weekly percentage decline in nearly two months.

 "The market is quickly pricing out the possibility of the Fed being able to raise rates aggressively for the remainder of the year," said Subadra Rajappa, head of U.S. rates strategy at Societe Generale in New York.